ilikecake/C2000-Bug-Test/README.md

 The LSB (the number on the far right) should correspond to the 'PCI Rev ID' from table 8 above.
 In the above screenshot, it appears to indicate a B0 stepping CPU.

+Note: I checked another of the same motherboard that was advertised as the C0 stepping and got `06000003` so it appears that this register is reading correctly.

 ## Other notes
 From what I can tell, the older B0 stepping can still be okay if they apply a hardware fix.
 Basically, they solder some pull up resistors on some of the clock lines on the motherboard.
 Check the links below for more info and pictures.